mikeboers/PyHAML/README.md

 :cdata
 :javascript
 :css
-:sass
+:sass (requires `sass` executable)
-:scss
+:scss (requires `sass` executable)
-:coffeescript
+:coffeescript (requires `coffee` executable)

-We don't supply any filters, but the mechanism is there to take callables from the runtime globals to use as a filter.
-You can also use Mako expression interpolation.
+We can also take callables from the runtime globals to use as a filter, and we can also use Mako expression interpolation.
 Eg.:

     -! def to_upper(x):
         return x.upper()